sovrin-foundation/sovrin-rfc/text/5005-token-removal/README.md

 ### Sovrin BuilderNet
-Sovrin MainNet has the token plugin installed and a token ledger initialized, but has no token transactions.
+Sovrin BuilderNet has the token plugin installed and a token ledger initialized, but has few token transactions.
 The removal process would proceed as follows:
 1. Update the auth_rules to not reference fees as a method of ledger write authorization.
 (This is an optional step, as any fees mentioned in auth_rules will be ignored once the plugin is removed, but removing references to unused functionality will avoid confusion in the future.)
 2. Upgrade the network to a version of Indy that supports frozen ledgers and default fee handlers.
 (This can probably be a rolling upgrade with no downtime.)
 3. Send the LEDGERS_FREEZE transaction to freeze the token ledger.